The facts about medical degree selection

 A: The Australian Council for Educational Research runs UMAT.

-In 2006, almost 14,000 people in total sat for the test in Australia and overseas to apply for a place in undergraduate medicine around the country.
-Of those, 1006 were from South Australia.
-From the 2140 applicants to the MBBS course at the University of Adelaide, 613 applicants were invited to the Oral Assessment interview.
+In 2007, more than 15,000 people sat for the test in Australia and overseas.
+Of those, 1013 were from South Australia.
+From the 2071 applicants to the MBBS course at the University of Adelaide, 697 applicants were invited to the Oral Assessment interview.

 The University of Adelaide is pleased to be in such high demand for Medicine, both nationally and internationally, as it reflects the quality of our programs - a fact recognised by the Australian Medical Council's full accreditation of our Medical School.

-Q: How many places in Medicine are offered to Australian students at the University of Adelaide?
+Q: How many Australian students will study Medicine at the University of Adelaide in 2008?

-A: In 2007, 144 places will be offered to Australian students.
-These include the 11 places allocated to students under the Medical Rural Bonded Scholarship, which requires students to practice medicine in a rural or remote setting for six years after graduation.
+A: In 2008, 153 Australian students will study first year Medicine.
+These include the 11 places allocated to students under the State and Commonwealth Governments' Medical Rural Bonded Scholarship schemes, which requires students to practice medicine in a rural or remote setting for six years after graduation.

 Q: Why can't the University of Adelaide reserve places for South Australians?